-Medjool is the variety most seen in gift trays and baskets, and for Dates to eat out of hand.
+Medjool (aka mejhoul) is the variety most seen in gift trays and baskets, and for dates to eat out of hand.

-It was introduced from Morocco to America in the 1930s.
+It was introduced from Morocco to the U.S. in the 1930s.

-The fruit is about 3 inches (7.5 cm) long and quite soft, with small seeds.
-The trees take a long time to get started, but its Dates are considered very desirable and consequently fetch a good price.
+The fruit is 7 to 8 cm (about 3 inches) long and quite soft, with small seeds.
+The trees take a long time to get started, but its dates are considered very desirable and consequently fetch a good price.

 Deglet Noor Dates

-The most popular Date variety grown in America is Deglet Noor, which was brought over from Algeria in 1913.
+The most popular date variety grown in the U.S. is Deglet Noor, which was brought over from Algeria in 1913.
 It is usually used in cooking.

 When chopping dates, spraying your chopping knife first with cooking spray, and the job will be easier.